gavinlyonsrepo/TM1638plus/README.md

 | QYF-TM1638 | default operation | false |
 | QYF-TM1638 -Ver 1.0 | Swapped display Fix |  true  |

-*Note B* :  High frequency micro-controllers.
+*Note 2* :  High frequency micro-controllers.

 This library uses a software SPI-like protocol and may not work fully on micro-controllers running at a very high frequency, without some adjustments to timing.